Tudors & Stuarts

 The Battle of Naseby in 1645 is seen as the turning point in the war, but it would not be until 1651 that war ended across England, Wales, Scotland and Ireland.

-The End of the 17th century
+Great Addington at the End of the 17th century

 After the restoration of the crown with Charles II in 1660, England settled into a quieter phase and the economy started to recover.